 From its inception through the 2014–15 school year, the GLSI has worked with 1,562 teachers in 283 schools across Michigan, and supported rigorous stewardship experiences for more than 80,000 students.

-- encourages schools and community organizations to work together for mutual benefit; and
+- Encourages schools and community organizations to work together for mutual benefit

-- creates a sustained effort across Michigan to expand classrooms, strengthen communities, and serve as a beacon for the betterment of education, communities, and the environment.
+- Serves as a beacon for the betterment of education, communities, and the environment